 In March 2014, the Center for Disease Control (CDC) released a new estimate for children with an Autism Spectrum Disorder.
 According to the CDC, 1 in 68 children have ASD, which is a 30 percent increase over the previous estimate of 1 in 88.
 According to the Texas Council on Autism and Pervasive Developmental Disorders, there are an estimated 130,000 Texans with ASD below 22 years of age.

 As the number of children diagnosed with ASD continues to increase, so does the need for specially trained and credentialed (certified) professionals and caregivers in the area of applied behavior analysis (ABA).
-The UTSA Registered Behavior Technician Training Program uses the most contemporary, evidence-based instruction to assist educators, paraprofessionals and direct-care staff improve the quality of life and educational outcomes of individuals with autism.
+The UTSA Registered Behavior Technician Training Program uses the most contemporary, evidence-based instruction to assist educators, paraprofessionals and direct-care staff in improving the quality of life and educational outcomes of individuals with autism.

 The Registered Behavior Technician (RBT) is a paraprofessional who practices under the close, on-going supervision of a BCBA, BCaBA, or FL-CBA (“designated RBT supervisor”).
 The RBT is primarily responsible for the direct implementation of skill-acquisition and behavior-reduction plans developed by the supervisor.
 The RBT may also collect data and conduct certain types of assessments (e.g., stimulus preference assessments).